-- (d) Ensure that all employees have the opportunity to improve their performance and/or modify their behaviour so that they are able to maintain a satisfactory level of performance and/or meet acceptable standards of behaviour; - (e) To ensure that employees perform to expected standards and that they are aware of those standards and suitably trained to satisfy those standards; and - (f) To ensure that work practices and methods are designed and conducted in such a way so as to avoid risk of injury and risk to health of employees.
+- (c) To provide a workplace environment where employees are committed to performing to the best of their abilities. - (d) Ensure that all employees have the opportunity to improve their performance and/or modify their behaviour so that they are able to maintain a satisfactory level of performance and/or meet acceptable standards of behaviour. - (e) To ensure that employees perform to expected standards and that they are aware of those standards and suitably trained to satisfy those standards; and - (f) To ensure that work practices and methods are designed and conducted in such a way so as to avoid risk of injury and risk to health of employees. - 2.5.2.
+Representation - 2.5.2.1.
+The employee may have another person of their choosing present at any or all stages of the disciplinary process. - 2.5.3.
+The Process Minor and Serious Misdemeanours - 2.5.3.1.
+For the purposes of this clause, a misdemeanour relates to both poor work performance and unacceptable behaviour. - 2.5.3.2.
+A single misdemeanour can be categorised as either a minor misdemeanour or a serious misdemeanour. - 2.5.3.3.
+A number of minor misdemeanours may be categorised as a serious misdemeanour. - 2.5.4.
+Minor Misdemeanour - 2.5.4.1.
+A minor misdemeanour need not be dealt with on the basis of a formal disciplinary action but may be dealt with informally by a supervisor. - 2.5.4.2.
+Where an employee repeats unacceptable behaviour and/or performance or commits further misdemeanours(s), the supervisor will exercise discretion as to the appropriate course of action.
+Each situation will be considered on its merits. - 2.5.4.3.
+The supervisor may decide to effect further counselling and/or guidance or may decide that the situation needs to be regarded as a serious misdemeanour and the formal disciplinary process effected. - 2.5.5.
+Serious Misdemeanour - 2.5.5.1.
+A performance and/or behaviour matter may be immediately determined as serious in nature, in which case the formal disciplinary process commences. - 2.5.6.
+Formal Disciplinary Action (Serious Misdemeanour)

-2.5.1 Representation

-The employee may have another person of their choosing present at any or all stages of the disciplinary process.

-2.5.2 The Process - Minor and Serious Misdemeanours

-- 2.5.2.1 For the purposes of this clause, a misdemeanour relates to both poor work performance and unacceptable behaviour. - 2.5.2.2 A single misdemeanour can be categorised as either a minor misdemeanour or a serious misdemeanour. - 2.5.2.3 A number of minor misdemeanours may be categorised as a serious misdemeanour.

-2.5.3 Minor Misdemeanour

-- 2.5.3.1 A minor misdemeanour need not be dealt with on the basis of a formal disciplinary action but may be dealt with informally by a supervisor. - 2.5.3.2 Where an employee repeats unacceptable behaviour and/or performance or commits further misdemeanours(s) the supervisor will exercise discretion as to the appropriate course of action.
-Each situation will be considered on its merits. - 2.5.3.3 The supervisor may decide to effect further counselling and/or guidance or may decide that the situation needs to be regarded as a serious misdemeanour and the formal disciplinary process effected.

-2.5.4 Serious Misdemeanour

-A performance and/or behaviour matter may be immediately determined as serious in nature, in which case the formal disciplinary process commences.

-2.5.5 Formal Disciplinary Action (Serious Misdemeanour)